WHAT IS ECE R10?

 1.3.
 It covers: (a) Requirements regarding the immunity to radiated and conducted disturbances for functions related to direct control of the vehicle, related to driver, passenger and other road users’ protection, related to disturbances, which would cause confusion to the driver or other road users, related to vehicle data bus functionality, related to disturbances, which would affect vehicle statutory data; (b) Requirements regarding the control of unwanted radiated and conducted emissions to protect the intended use of electrical or electronic equipment at own or adjacent vehicles or nearby, and the control of disturbances from accessories that may be retrofitted to the vehicle; (c) Additional requirements for vehicles and ESAs providing coupling systems for charging the REESS regarding the control of emissions and immunity from this connection between vehicle and power grid.

 ECE R10 is not the only regulation published by UN ECE.
-There are 160 regulations published by UN ECE.
+There are 160 automotive regulations published by UN ECE.
 Each regulation specify requirements of the different types of vehicles or components that will be used on that vehicles.
+For instance, ECE R28 is for audible warning devices, ECE R97 is for vehicle alarm systems (VAS), ECE R100 is for electric power trained vehicles, ECE R116 is for anti-theft and alarm systems, ECE R152 is for advanced emergency braking systems (AEBS).
+Your product may fall under the scope of more than one regulation depending on its features, functions and field of use.

 There are three language options for ECE R10 regulation published by The United Nations Economic Commission for Europe (UNECE).
-You can click below links to reach English, French or Russian.
+You can click below links to reach English and or French versions:

 ECE R10 Rev 6 Deutsch is not available.
 However, you can get some general information about ECE regulations in German by clicking here.